Medical

 What Does a Low EF Mean?

 Your ejection fraction tells the doctor how well your left ventricle is pumping.
 A low EF indicates the heart muscle is having trouble pumping blood, which can happen for a number of reasons.
 Your cardiologist wants to know this information in order to give you the best possible treatment.
-Your cardiologist may be able to change the ejection fraction as there are certain therapies which may help to improve a low EF.
+Your cardiologist may be able to change the ejection fraction as there are certain therapies that may help to improve a low EF.

 Next Steps: